phyique/phyique/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on [Precision Graphics](https://github.com/phyique/PrecisionGraphics)
-- 🌱 I’m currently learning Scala
+- 🌱 I’m currently learning Scala, Typescript

 **Languages and Tools:**